gustavoerivero/Programming3/README.md

 ## Features:

+* Reading of numbers and factorial calculation.
-*
+* Ordering of the numbers.

-## Built with:

-* The MVC pattern is used.
-* The application was made in Java language.
-* The application uses PostgreSQL as a database handler.
+* Count of repetitions of numbers in numerical arrangement in the range [0,9].

 ## Assembly Application: